jachiang/jachiang.github.io/index.markdown

 I am interested in Privacy-Enhancing Technologies and Cryptographic Protocols for all domains.

-During my PhD, I studied a class of smart contract applications called Decentralized Finance and characterized their economic security properties with formal verification techniques, identifying (front-running) vulnerabilities due to a lack of privacy.
+During my <a href ="https://orbit.dtu.dk/en/publications/formal-security-and-privacy-in-cryptoeconomic-systems">PhD</a>, I studied a class of smart contract applications called Decentralized Finance and characterized their economic security properties with formal verification techniques, identifying (front-running) vulnerabilities due to a lack of privacy.
 In response, my collaborators and I deployed advanced cryptography to design novel protocols which deliver input fairness in the permissionless setting and differentially private smart contracts enabled by secure multi-party computation (MPC).

 # Academic Service